Hussainiwala

 Hussainiwala is a village near Firozpur city in Firozpur district in Punjab state, India.
 It lies near the bank of the Sutlej river.
 The village is on the border with Pakistan, opposite the Pakistani village of Ganda Singh Wala.
 It is a border crossing between India and Pakistan that is currently closed, however a daily joint beating retreat border ceremony is held by the two nations.
-The village is popular for the Hussainiwala National Martyrs Memorial.
-Hussainiwala Headwords is the starting point of Ganga Canal which irrigates Sri Ganganagar and Hanumangarh districts of Rajasthan state.
+The village is popular for the Hussainiwala National Martyrs Memorial, where Indian freedom fighters Bhagat Singh, Sukhdev Thapar and Shivaram Rajguru were cremated on 23 March 1931.

+Hussainiwala Headworks is the starting point of Ganga Canal which irrigates Sri Ganganagar and Hanumangarh districts of Rajasthan state.

 It is 10 km northwest of district headquarters Firozpur, 100 km (62 mi) south of Amritsar, 135 km (84 mi) west of Ludhiana, 120 km (74.6 mi) northwest of Bathinda, 235 km (146 mi) west of state capital Chandigarh, 265 km (165 mi) northwest from Hisar, and 400 km (248.5 mi) northwest from Delhi.

 Etymology

 The Hussainiwala village is named after the Muslim Peer Ghulam Hussainiwala (Saint Hussaini wala, or Saint "who is of Husain"), whose tomb is in the Border Security Force (BSF) compound at Hussainiwala.
-India acquired the village from Pakistan and in exchange India gave 12 of its villages to Pakistan after the partition of India.
 According to other sources, Hussainiwala was named after Hussaini Brahmin, who are the second branch of Mohyal Brahmin.

 Across the border, the Ganda Singh Wala village was named after a Sikh soldier of British Indian Army, Ganda Singh Datt.